CRUISE SHIP MUSICIAN

 Career Overview: The cruise ship musician works for the cruise line, performing music in several areas of a cruise ship, including its main theatre, various lounges around the ship, and even by the swimming pool areas.

-The house band (also called the show band or orchestra)—which performs in the main theatre of a cruise ship—is made up of a rhythm section (bass, drums, piano, and guitar) and a horn section (saxophone, trumpet, and trombone).
+Cruise Ship Musicians perform in the house band (also called the show band or orchestra) in the main theatre of a cruise ship.
+The house band is made up of a rhythm section (bass, drums, piano, and guitar) and a horn section (saxophone, trumpet, and trombone).

 For the cruise ships’ larger lounges, cruise lines usually hire 2- to 5-piece bands that play covers in wide varieties of styles.
 Lounge bands often play top-40, jazz, and ballroom dance music, where the smaller bands utilize sequences to make their repertoires as versatile as possible.
 The larger bands function like typical cover bands, playing mostly top-40 music, and covers on theme nights, which can include country, Latin, disco, and 50’s and 60’s rock ‘n roll.

 By the cruise ships’ pools, you can generally find a 2- to 4-piece island band, playing pop, rock and reggae covers.
 Finally, in the ships’ restaurants and main atriums, you can find 2- to 5-piece string ensembles, performing selections from classical music repertoire, as well as light music, including jazz, pop, movie themes, and Broadway songs.